harshpatel0/spacedark/README.md

 ### The Dark Vastness of Space awaits...

-This is a black coloured theme for Visual Studio Code that brings 2 themes to one, the background from the Pure Black by Sahil Soni used as a background and the Spaceland Theme by LukeDavies12 used as the colour scheme
+This is a black coloured theme for Visual Studio Code that brings 2 themes to one, the Pure Black theme by Sahil Soni used as a background and the Spaceland Theme by LukeDavies12 used as the colour scheme

 ## Installation